midepeter/tou/README.md

 ## tou ##

-tou is an implementation of message oriented middleware
+tou is a lightweight job queue runner which help run different type of jobs as specified.
+It processes jobs synchronously and asynchronously concurrently safe.
 ### Features ###
-    - Running jobs concurrently
+    ..* Add jobs to the runner concurrently
-    - Scaling worker process by spunning more go routines
+    ..* Running and Scheduling jobs either sycnhronously or asynchrously ..* Scaling worker process by spunning more go routines if job are run asynchrously
-    - Easy to use in a distributed system
+### Quickstart ###
-### Installation ###
+Run  __cd cmd__ __go run__ in your command line

-Run
+## LICENSE
-**go run .**
+## Conclusion